mandolyte/discord-notebooklm/README.md

 ## Process

+### Automation

+As of 2025-03-15, a Go language script has been written to automate the detailed steps below.
+It is located in the folder `main`.
+Run the script `sh runAll.sh` to use the automation.

 ### Forum Style Channels

 Since each post in a forum is a thread, I have to obtain all the thread numbers for the forum and export them individually.